Young Törless

-Young Törless (Der junge Törless) is a 1966 German film directed by Volker Schlöndorff, adapted from the autobiographical novel The Confusions of Young Törless by Robert Musil.
-It deals with the violent, sadistic and homoerotic tendencies of a group of boys at an Austrian military academy at the beginning of the 20th century.
+Young Törless (Der junge Törless) is a 1966 German drama film directed by Volker Schlöndorff, adapted by Schlöndorff and Herbert Asmodi from the 1906 novel The Confusions of Young Törless by Robert Musil.
+It deals with the violent and sadistic tendencies of a group of boys at an Austrian military academy at the beginning of the 20th century.

 Plot

-At the beginning of the 20th century, Thomas Törless (Mathieu Carrière) arrives at the academy and learns how Anselm von Basini (Marian Seidowsky) has been caught stealing by fellow student Reiting (Fred Dietz).
-Basini is obliged to become Reiting's "slave," bowing to Reiting's sadistic rituals.
+At the beginning of the 20th century, Thomas Törless arrives at the academy and learns how Anselm von Basini has been caught stealing by fellow student Reiting.
+Basini is obliged to become Reiting's "slave", bowing to Reiting's sadistic rituals, and being repeatedly tortured and sexually abused by him and another student, Beineberg.
 Törless follows their relationship with intellectual interest but without emotional involvement.

-Also partaking in these sessions is Beineberg (Bernd Tischer), with whom Törless visits Bozena (Barbara Steele), the local prostitute.
+Beineberg also takes Törless along to visit Bozena, the local prostitute, who is the mother of an infant born after she was impregnated and abandoned by an employer when she was working as a servant for an aristocratic family.
 Again, Törless is aloof and more intrigued than excited by the woman.

 He is however very eager to understand imaginary numbers, which are mentioned in his maths lesson.
-The maths teacher is unwilling or unable to explain what these are, stating that in life, emotion is what rules everything - even mathematics.
+The maths teacher is unwilling or unable to explain what these are, stating that in life, emotion is what rules everything as even mathematics.

 After Basini is humiliated and suspended upside down in the school gym because of one of Reiting's intrigues, Törless realises intellectually that the other boys are simply cruel.
 He seems no more or less emotionally moved by this than by the revelation that he cannot understand imaginary numbers.
 He decides that he does not want to partake in cruelty, so decides to leave the academy.
-His teachers think that he is too "highly strung" for his own good, and do not want him to stay anyway - they are part of the system which can allow such terrible things to be done to the weak and vulnerable.
+His teachers think that he is too "highly strung" for his own good, and do not want him to stay anyway as they are part of the system which can allow such terrible things to be done to the weak and vulnerable.

 At the end of the film, Törless is dismissed from the school and leaves with his mother, smiling.